-For over 60 years we have been serving patients around the world, specializing in those that live right here in Beaverton, Oregon.
-Careful and detailed, we manage everything from the simple to the complex in young children, adults and seniors.
+For over 70 years we have been serving patients in the Pacific Northwest specializing in those who live right here in Beaverton, Oregon.
+Careful and detailed, we manager everything from the simple to the complex in young children, adults and seniors.
 Our practice is honest and evidence-based and is endorsed by many in the region and beyond because they trust us to care for their eyesight and eye health.

 Our eye examinations are carefully performed whether it is for a first time comprehensive evaluation or a focused consultation.
 We examine children, adults and seniors.
-We manage vision problems as well as medical eye issues including glaucoma, macular degeneration, cataracts, conjunctivitis, corneal disease, retinal disease and uveitis.
-We carefully evaluate the eye surgeons we work with to ensure your excellent care.
+We manage vision problems as well as medical eye issues, such as glaucoma, cataracts, dry eye disease, corneal disease, red eyes, cataracts, uveitis and retinal disease.
+We team up with surgeons that we have extensive experience with to ensure your excellent care.

 Examinations are on time and paced comfortably.
 Pupil dilation with eye drops is often needed for proper examination.
 This leaves the eyes moderately blurry and light sensitive for 3-5 hours afterwards.
 Most feel relatively comfortable driving with sunglasses after having been dilated.